 Wisconsin Eastern Bankruptcy Court

-The U.S. Bankruptcy Court for the Eastern District of Wisconsin manages bankruptcy Wisconsin cases for residents in the eastern part of the state, including the Milwaukee metro area, Green Bay, the Fox Valley, and surrounding counties.
+The U.S. Bankruptcy Court for the Eastern District of Wisconsin manages bankruptcy cases for residents in the eastern part of the state, including the Milwaukee metro area, Green Bay, the Fox Valley, and surrounding counties.
 Like the Western District, it handles cases under chapters 7, 11, 12, and 13 of the Bankruptcy Code.

 The court’s main bankruptcy clerk’s office is in downtown Milwaukee, with additional hearing locations in Green Bay (and, in some instances, Oshkosh).
 County-by-county coverage is shown on the court’s jurisdiction map, which is a helpful tool for figuring out whether your case belongs in the Eastern District or the Western District.